 I wanted to talk about getting your fashion blog known in the social media circuit.
 Once you have started a fashion blog and have published some interesting content, you need to get readers.
 This is where social media networks can help.

-You might sit there and get upset that nobody is coming to your site to read it, but it’s a lot like having a shop, if it’s new and down a side street somewhere, the chances are that not very many people know it exists.
+You might sit there and get upset that nobody is coming to your site to read it, but it’s a lot like having a shop.
+If it’s new and down a side street somewhere, the chances are that not very many people know it exists.

 I want to target Instagram specifically in this post.
-Fashion blogging is very visual and readers generally come to your site to look at the photos.
+Fashion blogging is very visual, and readers generally come to your site to look at the photos.
 Photos draw them in much more than text does.